Facebook Advertising: Audiences

 Location: Location, location, location.
 True in many situations and still true when advertising online.
 Using location to specify your audience helps market to people that can actually walk through your door.
-For many small businesses this is crucial, especially for service companies.
+For many small businesses, this is crucial, especially for service companies.
 Targeting by location allows you to spend your ad money wisely on people that you can provide service to.
-Set the location parameters to a reasonable distance, include the farthest reaches of your service area.
+Set the location parameters to a reasonable distance, including the farthest reaches of your service area.

 Interests: If you have a large consumer base, interests can be another way to specify your ideal target audience.
 You want to be cautious of over-specifying your audience.
 If you start with a relatively small group of people to begin with, you wouldn’t need to specify interests.

 Behavior: Purchases, device usage and apps.
-This is where Facebook gets a little spooky, Facebook can track what other sites and content you have looked at using cookies and can identify some of your online behavior and interests.
+This is where Facebook gets a little spooky.
+Facebook can track what other sites and content you have looked at using cookies and can identify some of your online behavior and interests.
 Say you primarily look at Facebook on your phone; it will give you mobile ads.
 Say you’re in the market for new car insurance and perused a few insurance websites, you’re likely going to see some insurance ads on Facebook the next time you log in.

 Custom Audience: If your email contacts are only being used for email newsletters, you’re missing out on a big opportunity to reach more people through social media.
 Upload your current email list to create an audience that is interested in hearing from you.
 You can also add a custom audience of people who have already interacted with your business on Facebook.
 The custom audience also serves as a reference for Facebook to identify potential customers.
 It’s important to install Facebook Pixel on your website.
 By doing so, Facebook can match your website visitors to their Facebook profiles.
 You can use this information to target all website visitors, or to remarket to people who have visited a specific page.